 Careful review of earlier entries in the record can either support the presumptive diagnosis or reveal clues that point to another condition.

-Documentation of return visits should include any new information and physical findings including vital signs, as appropriate.
+Documentation of return visits should include any new information and physical findings, including vital signs, as appropriate.
 The physician's notes should convey the rationale for continued treatment or, alternatively, reflect a new differential diagnosis with reference to any new testing required.
 The physician should also verify that no test results or imaging reports are outstanding.
 A delay in the interpretation or communication of results was a factor in a number of cases.

 Missing or incomplete documentation can impede patient care and defense of the care, since inadequate records may convey a poor image of the physician's competence.
 Documentation issues were noted in a number of the cases reviewed.

-Managing medico-legal risk
+Managing medical-legal risk

-Physicians should consider the following risk management actions, which are based on expert opinions in the cases involving return visits:
+Physicians should consider the following risk management actions, which are based on expert opinions in cases involving return visits:

-- Recognize that patients may be frustrated or angry, and so effective communication will be important to obtain new information.
+- Recognize that patients may be frustrated or angry, so effective communication will be important to obtain new information.
 Consulting a colleague may be helpful.

-- Documenting discharge instructions and relevant discussions.
+- Document discharge instructions and relevant discussions.